roshankcpkr/wordcamp-headless/README.md

 1) Ensure the CPT `bikes` and GraphQL single name `bike` are exposed to GraphQL.
 2) If using a taxonomy filter (e.g., `BRAND`), adjust the `terms` queries to your taxonomy name.
 3) If ACF fields are different, update the `bikes` field group in `lib/queries.ts` and `types/index.ts`.
-4) For SEO, confirm your SEO plugin exposes `seo` in WPGraphQL.
-If not available, the app falls back to reasonable defaults.
+4) SEO is not used in this branch.

 ## Content rendering (classic editor)